mfaytak/ntulect/lecture1.md

 *   PhD UC Berkeley 2018
 *   Postdoc UCLA 2018-2021

-Personal

-*   Pronouns he/him/his, they, etc
+Pronouns he/him/his, they/them/their (in the sense of 他)
-*   blah

 ## About me

 My expertise is in articulatory phonetics

-*   Specialization in tongue ultrasound imaging
+*   Specialization in ultrasound tongue imaging
-*   I have worked on a number of languages in China and Cameroon, plus English and French
+*   I have worked on languages of China and Cameroon, plus English and French
-*   I can speak French and Standard Chinese
+*   I can use French and Standard Chinese
+	* ... just not well enough to give this lecture in

-I have additional interests in phonetic typology, sound change, and phonological structure
+Additional interests in phonetic typology, sound change, and phonological structure

 # The format of these lectures

 ## Slidy slides

-These lecture slides are permanently hosted in **Slidy** HTML format on my personal site
+These lecture slides are hosted in **Slidy** HTML format on my personal site

 * Displays slide by slide by default; use arrow keys or click to navigate
 * "C" key displays table of contents
 * "A" key shows all slides in order
 * "P" key prints slides

-Each linked by a QR code, as we've already discussed
+Each linked by a QR code (see title slide)

-* See the title slide

-# About the course
+# About this course

-## About the course

-This lecture series concerns two topics: ultrasound as a tool for phonetics and speech science, and dimensionality reduction as a way of simplifying the processing of ultrasound data

-* ultrasound is well-suited to a variety of data collection situations, non-invasive, relatively inexpensive
-* but it creates very high dimensional data, which requires researchers to get creative in processing it

 ## About this course

+Two main areas:

+* Ultrasound as a *tool* for phonetics and speech science
+* **Dimensionality reduction** as one of several ways of handling ultrasound data

+Helps to solve a conundrum:

+* Ultrasound is non-invasive, well-suited to field situations, relatively inexpensive and speaker-friendly
+* ... but creates very complex, noisy data, which normally requires labor-intensity post-processing

+## About this course

-Topics covered will include:
+Specific topics covered will include:

-* Feature selection and feature engineering in phonetics
+* **Features**, **feature selection** and **feature extraction** in phonetics
-* Dimensionality reduction as a type of feature engineering
+* Dimensionality reduction as a type of feature extraction
-* Ultrasound methods and basic data types; more typical processing routines
+* Ultrasound data and typical processing
-* Dimensionality reduction and ultrasound
-* Case study (Taiwanese Mandarin)
+* Case studies (Shanghai Mandarin; Suzhou Wu)
+	* with follow-along Python notebooks

-## The rest of this lecture
+## The rest of *this* lecture

-Feature selection in phonetics
+**Feature selection** in phonetics

-Basically, the major way we arrive at **predictive features** for research purposes
+* Major way we arrive at predictive features for research purposes

 * differences in research philosophy
 * practical differences
 * limits and advantages of each approach

-# feature selection
+# Feature selection

 ## characters and features

 ## predictive power

 ## ease of use